 How are Popular Brands Using Geofencing In The Real World?

 Here are a few real-world instances (by some big-shot brands) of how to unleash the fullest potential of your marketing strategies with geofencing:

-To drive maximum customers and improve their in-store sales, American Eagle and Shopkick took advantage of geofencing marketing tactics to the best their could.
-American Eagle collaborated with Shopkick and used the beacon tech to urge customers to try new products in the dressing room and incentivize them in the form of rewards coins.
+To drive maximum customers and improve their in-store sales, American Eagle and Shopkick took advantage of geofencing marketing tactics to their best.
+American Eagle collaborated with Shopkick and used the beacon tech to urge customers to try new products in the dressing room and incentivize them through rewards coins.
 This campaign helped the store triple its sales in retail outlets.

 Offering a virtual store companion, Sephora is another excellent example of understanding the intelligent location-data solution.
-The companion offers location-targeted messages like reminding unspent gift vouchers or alerting the users when they are around a Sephora store.
-As soon as the customers walk in the store, the companion turns on, providing information on past purchases, current offers, product availability, recommendations, reviews, etc.
+The companion offers location-targeted messages like reminding users of unspent gift vouchers or alerting them when they are around a Sephora store.
+As soon as the customers enter the store, the companion turns on, providing information on past purchases, current offers, product availability, recommendations, reviews, etc.